Patient Collections Services

 Patient Collections Best Practices – What Improves Collection Rates

-Collect co-pays at time of service.
 Patient balances that are collected at the point of care before the patient leaves the office have a 100% collection rate.
 Co-pays and known patient responsibility that are collected at checkout never enter the collections workflow.
 Front desk co-pay collection discipline is the highest-ROI patient collections practice.

-Provide clear cost estimates before service.
 Patients who know what to expect are less likely to dispute or ignore a balance when it arrives.
 We provide benefit verification summaries that your front desk can use to communicate expected co-pays, deductibles, and co-insurance before the appointment setting financial expectations before the service occurs.

-Bill promptly after insurance adjudication.
 The fastest path to patient collection is a statement that arrives quickly after the insurance payment is posted.
 Patients are most receptive to balance communication within the first 30 days after the visit.
 Statements that arrive 60–90 days post-visit feel like surprises even when the balance is correct.

-Make payment easy.
 Patients who have to mail a check or call during business hours to pay a balance pay less frequently than patients who can pay online at 10pm from their phone.
 Online payment portal access, phone payment options, and autopay enrollment for payment plans all improve collection rates.

-Don’t bill patients for amounts they don’t owe.
 Over-billing patients billing before insurance adjudication is complete, billing more than the contractual patient responsibility generates disputes that delay payment, consume staff time, and damage the patient relationship.
 Accuracy is the foundation of patient collections.

-Communicate clearly, not aggressively.
 Aggressive collection language produces worse outcomes than respectful, clear communication in healthcare patient billing.
 Patients who feel harassed or confused stop responding entirely.
 Patients who understand what they owe and feel treated respectfully pay more reliably.

 Key Patient Collections Metrics We Track

-Patient collection rate – The percentage of confirmed patient responsibility that is actually collected.
+The percentage of confirmed patient responsibility that is actually collected.
 Industry benchmarks vary by specialty and payer mix, but well-managed practices typically achieve 60–80%+ patient collection rates.
 Practices without structured patient billing often collect 40–50% or less.

-Days in patient AR – The average number of days from patient balance confirmation to collection.
+The average number of days from patient balance confirmation to collection.
 Shorter days-in-patient-AR reflects faster statement delivery, earlier follow-up, and better payment option accessibility.

-Patient balance write-off rate – The percentage of confirmed patient responsibility written off as bad debt.
+The percentage of confirmed patient responsibility written off as bad debt.
 Tracking write-off rate over time identifies whether the collections process is improving a declining write-off rate means more of what’s owed is being collected before it reaches bad debt status.

-Payment plan enrollment rate – The percentage of patients with balances above the payment plan threshold who enroll in a payment plan.
+The percentage of patients with balances above the payment plan threshold who enroll in a payment plan.
 Higher payment plan enrollment reduces the volume of balances that reach bad debt status.

-Statement response rate – The percentage of patients who respond (by payment, payment plan enrollment, or contact) within 30 days of the first statement.
+The percentage of patients who respond (by payment, payment plan enrollment, or contact) within 30 days of the first statement.
 Low response rates indicate that statements aren’t reaching patients, aren’t understandable, or don’t offer accessible payment options.

 What Structured Patient Collections Delivers

-Higher patient collection rates.
 A structured statement cycle with phone follow-up and payment plan options collects significantly more than a single statement with no follow-up.
 Most practices that implement structured patient collections see material improvement in collection rates within the first 60–90 days.

-Faster cash flow.
 Prompt balance confirmation, same-week statement delivery, and early follow-up compress the time between service delivery and patient payment improving cash flow predictability.

-Lower bad debt write-offs.
 Consistent follow-up and payment plan availability convert balances that would otherwise age into bad debt into collected revenue.
 Lower write-off rates directly improve net revenue.

-Fewer patient billing disputes.
 Clear, accurate statements with plain-language explanations generate fewer disputes than confusing EOB-mimicking bills or inaccurate pre-insurance statements.
 Fewer disputes mean less staff time on patient billing calls and less patient dissatisfaction.

-Protected patient relationships.
 Respectful, professional collection communications maintain the practice-patient relationship rather than damaging it.
 Patients who feel well-treated by the billing process are more likely to return and to refer others.

 Why Practices Choose Malakos Healthcare Solutions for Patient Collections

-Balance confirmed before billing.
 We generate patient statements only after all insurance adjudication is complete and the patient’s actual responsibility is confirmed.
 No estimates, no over-billing, no confusion.

-Structured 30/60/90-day cycle, consistently executed.
 Every patient balance goes through the same statement cycle with the same follow-up touchpoints not only when staff have time to send statements.

-Plain-language statements.
 Our statements are designed to be understood by patients, not billing specialists.
 Clear explanations of what insurance paid and what the patient owes reduce disputes and increase payment response rates.

-Payment plan infrastructure.
 We offer, document, and monitor payment plans for patients who cannot pay in full converting balances that would become bad debt into managed monthly collections.

-Integrated with insurance AR.
 Patient and insurance AR are managed by the same team so coordination of benefits issues, secondary insurance discoveries, and insurance adjustment corrections that affect patient balances are identified and applied before incorrect patient bills go out.

-HIPAA-compliant communications.
 All patient communications follow HIPAA privacy standards.
 Patient financial information is handled with the same protections as clinical data.

 Ready to Collect More of What Your Patients Owe?